Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 “Antioxidants are really like little bodyguards inside your body that protect your cells from disease” –Cynthia Sass, MPH, MA, RD, CSSD, New York Times bestselling author and sports nutrition consultant for the Yankees

-One glass (150mL/5oz) of red wine contains the same amount of flavonoid polyphenols as four squares (40g/1.4oz) of 70% chocolate.
+One glass (150mL/5oz) of red wine contains the same amount of flavonoid polyphenols as four squares (40g/1.4oz) of 70% dark chocolate.
 Other foods with a high flavonoid content include teas and herbs, onions, berries (including the super-fruit acai), bananas, citrus fruits, and Ginkgo biloba.

 Plants, containing flavonoids, have been traditionally used in Eastern medicine for thousands of years.
 Western medicine is recently discovering the beneficial effects of flavonoids, but the good news is you can easily (and deliciously) incorporate them into your diet!